tech-pw/pw-redis/README.md

 - **Slot Calculation**: Redis Cluster distributes keys across multiple nodes using hash slots.
 The library automatically determines the correct node for each key and groups commands accordingly, using the Redis `SHARDS` method to map and store the slot-to-node mapping in memory.
 In case of any slot changes in Redis, detected through error handling, the slot ranges are refreshed dynamically.
 - **Pipeline Execution**: Once the commands are grouped by node, they are executed in parallel, improving performance when processing large sets of commands.
 - **Result Handling**: The results from each node are collected and returned in the same order as the original set of commands, ensuring consistency and ease of use.

-- **Slot Calculation**: Redis Cluster splits keys across multiple nodes using slots.
-This library automatically calculates which node each key belongs to and groups the commands accordingly.
-- **Pipeline Execution**: Once the commands are grouped by node, they are executed in parallel on each node, ensuring better performance when dealing with large pipelines.
-- **Result Handling**: Results from each node are merged and returned in the same order as the original commands.

-## Redis and Cluster

-All the normal ioredis Redis and Cluster functionality remains available.
-This library only adds the `clusterPipeline` method to Cluster.

-## Why This Library?

-### Problem at PhysicsWallah Private Limited

-At PhysicsWallah Private Limited, we needed an efficient way to handle Redis Cluster commands when multiple Redis nodes were involved.
-The standard Redis pipeline approach didn’t take slot distribution into account, leading to inefficiencies and complexity.
-We developed this library to:

-- Simplify the execution of multiple Redis commands across a Redis Cluster.
-- Maintain the order of results while executing commands in parallel.
-- Make our Redis Cluster usage more efficient and less error-prone.

-### How We Solve It

-By adding the `clusterPipeline` method, we ensure commands are distributed to the appropriate Redis node, executed in parallel, and results are returned in the correct order.
-This approach eliminates the need to manually manage slot calculations and node selection.

 ## Performance Improvement in Production